-Bar Chart in Tableau is very useful to compare the data visually.
-For example, If we want to check the Sales by Color we can use this bar chart.
-By seeing this bar chart, One can understand, Which colour product is performing better compared to other.
+Bar Chart in Tableau is handy to compare the data visually.
+For example, If we want to check the Sales by Color, we can use this bar chart.
+By seeing this bar chart, One can understand which color product is performing better compared to others.

 Create a Bar Chart in Tableau Approach 1

 First, Drag and Drop the Color Dimension to Row Shelf and Sales Amount to Text option in Marks Card.
-Since Sales Amount is a Measure value, it will be aggregated to default Sum.
+Since Sales Amount is a Measure value, it will aggregate to default Sum.

-Now we have to change the Table report to Bar chart using the Show Me option.
-Please expand the Show Me window and select the Bar Chart from it as shown below
+Now we have to change the Table report to Tableau Bar chart using the Show Me option.
+Please expand the Show Me window and select the Bar Chart from it

-Once you select the Bar Chart from Show Me window, Bar Chart will be displayed as shown in below screenshot
+Once you choose the Bar Chart from Show Me window, Bar Chart will be displayed as shown in below screenshot

 Once you click on the Swap option, Our Horizontal Bar Chart is converted to Vertical Column Chart as shown below

-If you observe the above screenshot, It is providing perfect result but we are unable to identify the exact amount Sales of each colour.
+If you observe the above screenshot, It is providing a perfect result, but we are unable to identify the exact amount Sales of each color.
 To resolve these situations, We have to display the Data Labels.

 Adding Data labels to Bar Chart in Tableau